Modbury Tournament Definitions

 Here are the definitions of what each tournament is, in alphabetic order.

-For swiss tournaments, the club uses SwissPerfect or Vega to administrate each tournament and this program automatically decides pairings and colours.
+For swiss tournaments, the club uses Vega to administrate each tournament and this program automatically decides pairings and colours.
 The swiss system does its best to match players with similar scores.

 Round Robin tournaments are those tournaments where every player plays against every other player.